-A fuel pressure sensor, or otherwise known as a fuel rail sensor is a management constituent of a car engine.
+A fuel pressure sensor, or otherwise known as a fuel rail sensor is an engine management constituent of a vehicle’s engine.
 This sensor is most commonly present in diesel-powered vehicles as well as a few gasoline ones.

 How Does a Fuel Pressure Sensor Work?